infernoalert/nccjsectioncompliencechecker/README.md

 ### Backend Deployment with PM2

-PM2 is a process manager for Node.js applications that helps keep your application running 24/7 and provides features like automatic restarts, load balancing, and monitoring.
+PM2 is a process manager for Node.js applications that helps keep your application running 24/7 and provides features like automatic restarts, load balancing, and Monitor.

 1. Install PM2 globally:
    ```bash